About WatchGuard DNSWatch

 - To install the DNSWatchGO client, see Download and Install DNSWatchGO Client

 DNSWatch protects your network from malicious sites and phishing attempts.
 You can also block domains in specific content categories such as alcohol, gambling, and online dating.
-When your network appliance or firewall receives a DNS query on a protected network, it uses DNSWatch as the DNS resolver.
+When your network appliance or Firebox receives a DNS query on a protected network, it uses DNSWatch as the DNS resolver.
 If the request is to a domain on the Domain Feeds list or filtered domains list, then DNSWatch returns a block page instead of the requested content.
 If the domain is not on the lists, DNSWatch returns the requested content to the user.

 DNSWatchGO Client is an application that you install on portable computers that leave your network, such as employee laptops.
 DNSWatchGO simultaneously forwards DNS requests to the DNSWatch resolvers and the upstream DNS resolvers.
 DNSWatch resolvers compare the requested domain to the lists of malicious domains in the Domain Feed and to domains in filtered categories.